-Very little effort has occurred in the Southeast fishery in recent years.
-Since the 1998/99 season only one vessel has applied for a commissioner's permit to participate in this fishery; this vessel made a single flatfish landing in 2013.
+No effort has occurred in the Southeast fishery in recent years.
+Since 2000, only one vessel has applied for a commissioner's permit to participate in this fishery; this vessel made a single flatfish landing in 2014.
 Due to limited participation, harvest information is confidential for this landing.
 The Southeast flatfish trawl areas are also the sites of a shrimp beam trawl fishery.
 In the past, most of the Southeast harvest was starry flounder.
 In state waters of the Westward Region, the State of Alaska adopts most NOAA Fisheries regulations and the flatfish fishery is managed under a parallel management structure.
-In Central Region during 2017, one commissioner's permit to catch flatfish was issued in the Cook Inlet Area and none in PWS.
-The purpose of the Cook Inlet permit was to test the viability of pot gear; however, no harvest was allowed under the permit, and only a single trip was made with limited success.
+In Central Region during 2019, one commissioner's permit to catch flatfish was issued in the Cook Inlet Area and none in PWS.
+The purpose of the Cook Inlet Area permit was to test the viability of pot gear; however, there was limited success.